ryanclouser/koinly-tradestation/README.md

 TradeStation Crypto Transaction Parser for [Koinly.io](https://koinly.io/?via=6BCBDC5B)
 ===

+**TradeStation Crypto is shutting down and all crypto must be sold or withdrawn!**

 [Koinly](https://koinly.io/?via=6BCBDC5B) does not support importing the `Transactions.csv` from TradeStation.
 They do support the `Tax.csv` file but it misses some transactions and does not include interest.

 Requirements